A Colonial Gem: San Miguel de Allende

 Read our testimonials and see for yourself that Delicious Expeditions are trips of a lifetime!

 Featured in Texas Monthly, the Miami Herald, the Washington

 Post, the Tucson Citizen, Taste & Travel International,

 Austin Home & Living, Travel Lady Magazine, Bent Weekly,

 Sally’s Place and the LA Chronicle.

 Arrive to San Miguel, enjoying the rugged countryside that is typical of Mexico's central highlands along the way.
-In the evening, we'll gather for introductions and cocktails before heading to dinner at Quince, a restaurant that showcases modern Mexican cuisine in a lovely rooftop setting.
+In the evening, we'll gather for introductions and cocktails before heading to a dinner of local specialities on a picturesque rooftop.

 See San Miguel photo gallery